WebDevStudios/puppeteer-screenshots/README.md

 ]
 ```

-Next, run the script:
+2. Run the script:

 ```bash
 yarn start
 ```

-Finally, screenshots will appear in the `src/screenshots` directory:
+3. Screenshots will appear in the `src/screenshots` directory:

 ```text
 /screenshots